wp-plugins/mashsharer/readme.txt

 * New: Support for mail.ru and line (only with network add-on)

 = 2.3.5 =
-* Fix: Wrong sharing title when mashshare is used on category / archive pages with multiple blog posts
+* Fix: Wrong social sharing title when mashshare is used on category / archive pages with multiple blog posts
 * New: Tested up to WP 4.2.2

 = 2.3.4 =